Last Updated: July 21, 2026

 Q1: How do I enter recovery mode?

-A: Power the device off completely, then hold Volume Up + Power at the same time until the recovery menu appears.
-The recovery menu displays the build number which you can use to verify your firmware version before flashing.
+A: Power the device off completely, then hold Volume Up + Power simultaneously until the recovery menu appears.
+The recovery menu displays the build number, which you can use to verify your firmware version before flashing.

 Q2: Is it safe to flash during a power outage risk?

-A: It is best to avoid flashing during unstable power conditions.
-If your PC shuts down during the flash, it can corrupt the write and leave the phone in an unbootable state.
-If you are in an area with unreliable power, use a laptop with a fully charged battery instead of a desktop.
+A: Avoid flashing during unstable power conditions.
+If your PC shuts down during the flash, it can corrupt the write and leave the phone unbootable.
+Use a laptop with a fully charged battery in areas with unreliable power instead of a desktop.

 Q3: Do I need an internet connection during flashing?